Test Your Shoes Before You Buy

 The torsional stability test

-Torsional stability is the side to side motion of a shoe.
-Take the shoe in your hands and twist if from side to side (with the toe of the shoe in one direction and the heel in the opposite direction).
+Hold the shoe in your hand and twist if from side to side (with the toe of the shoe in one direction and the heel in the opposite direction).